dyng/ctrlsf.vim/README.md

 - You can modify or delete lines but **you can't insert**.
 (If it turns out that inserting is really needed, I'll implement it later.)

 - If a file's content varies from last search, CtrlSF will refuse to write your changes to that file (for safety concern).
 As a rule of thumb, invoke a new search before editing, or just run `:CtrlSFUpdate`.

+## Quickfix Mode

+The primary motivation of creating CtrlSF is being tired of small, context free quickfix window, so there is no Quickfix Mode in CtrlSF at first.
+But some users requested for Quickfix Mode as they need it in some cases, I accepted, Quickfix Mode was then finally added into CtrlSF (#94).

+You can access Quickfix Mode by commands and maps.

+Command:

+- `:CtrlSFQuickfix [pattern]`

+Maps:

+- <Plug>CtrlSFQuickfixPrompt
+- <Plug>CtrlSFQuickfixVwordPath
+- <Plug>CtrlSFQuickfixVwordExec

+But, **as I've no idea about reinventing another ack.vim, only minimum features are implemented in Quickfix Mode.
+Actually no customization beyond normal quickfix window is applied currently, I choose to leave it to users.**

 ## Arguments